-- The ESO Science Archive Facility (http://archive.eso.org): - The Science Archive Facility is the repository of all raw data collected at the La Silla Paranal Observatory.
-As mentioned in the previous point, during the proprietary period of typically one year only the PI and data delegate can access the data.
-On the expiration of the proprietary period, data become generally In addition to raw data, science grade data products are available on a monthly basis for a number of instrument modes.
-They are generated at ESO by running the corresponding data reduction pipelines in automatic mode and are subject to the same proprietary restrictions as the corresponding raw data they originate from, i.e., for the duration of the proprietary period access is restricted to PIs and their data delegates.
-More information on the science data products and links to the query forms for the data access and download can be found at the ESO Data Streams webpage. - Duplications: Proposers must use the Science Archive Facility to check if observations equivalent to the proposed ones have been performed already.
-Proposers must check that their planned observations do not duplicate Guaranteed Time proposals (see GTO Plans for Period 100) or ongoing Public Survey observations. - Public Surveys: Several public imaging surveys are being carried out on the VISTA and VST telescopes.
-Seven new VISTA Public Surveys are starting in Periods 98 and 99 as the first generation of VISTA public surveys near completion.
-In addition, two public spectroscopic surveys are being carried on UT3 (VIMOS) tele - scopes.
-Further details on both the ongoing and completed Public Surveys are available on the ESO Public Surveys Projects webpage. - Overheads: Proposals must include all overheads when computing the total observing time request for both Service Mode and Visitor Mode runs (see the Overheads webpage). - Non-standard observing configurations: The use of non-standard instrumental modes, configurations or filters requires the prior approval by the ESO User Support Department.
+- Public Surveys: Several public imaging surveys are being carried out on the VISTA and VST telescopes.
+Seven new VISTA Public Surveys started in Periods 98 and 99 as the first generation of VISTA public surveys near completion.
+Further details on both the ongoing and completed Public Surveys are available on the ESO Public Surveys Projects webpage. - Duplications: Proposers must use the Science Archive Facility to check if observations equivalent to the proposed ones have been performed already.
+Proposers must also check that their planned observations do not duplicate Guaranteed Time proposals (see GTO Plans for Period 101) or ongoing Public Survey observations. - Target protection for Large GTO Programmes: Since Period 100, Large GTO Programmes can span up to four Periods.
+This implies that such programmes can submit target protection lists that may be valid for a maximum of four Periods for targets that will effectively be observed.
+However, their nominal proprietary period remains with a maximum of one year starting as soon as the data have been ingested in the ESO Archive. - Non-standard observing configurations: The use of non-standard instrumental modes, configurations or filters requires the prior approval by the ESO User Support Department.
 A detailed justification should be sent to usd-help@eso.org at least 2 weeks before the proposal submission deadline.
 If proposers wish to use non-standard filters on cryogenic instruments, further restrictions apply.
 See Section 6.2 for more details. - Backup programme: Approval of a backup programme for Visitor Mode runs must be sought at least two weeks in advance of the observing run through the change request form as described in Section 5.1.
 Requests sent on shorter notice, in particular, less than 48 hours from the start of the run, may not be processed in time.
-In those cases, the corresponding data will not be accessible from the ESO Science Archive Facility until the request is approved.

-The ESO Science Data Products Forum: This is a platform that enables users of ESO instruments to share ideas, methods, software and data to assist with the preparation of science data products from ESO telescopes.
+In those cases, the corresponding data will not be accessible from the ESO Science Archive Facility until the request is approved. - The ESO Science Data Products Forum: This is a platform that enables users of ESO instruments to share ideas, methods, software and data to assist with the preparation of science data products from ESO telescopes.
 Users are encouraged to contribute on any topic related to the reduction, calibration and analysis of science data from ESO instruments.